-We want to understand the experiences of ethnic minority people working on the frontline in lower-paid roles, particularly during the COVID-19 pandemic.
+We carried out an inquiry to assess the treatment and experiences of lower-paid ethnic minority workers in health and social care, particularly during the COVID-19 pandemic.

 What this covers

-We will speak to people working in the health and adult social care sectors across England, Scotland and Wales.
+We spoke to people working in the health and adult social care sectors across England, Scotland and Wales.

 Why we are involved

 Before the pandemic, we voiced our longstanding concerns about racial inequalities across many aspects of society.
-The pandemic has highlighted these inequalities; we want to use our powers to identify the causes of this and to reduce any inequalities we find in the course of our inquiry.
+The pandemic has highlighted these inequalities.
+We wanted to use our powers to identify the causes of this, focusing on the workplace factors facing frontline workers, and to reduce any inequalities we found in the course of our inquiry.

 Help and advice

-- the Equality Advisory and Support Service is aimed at individuals who need information, advice and support on discrimination and human rights issues and the applicable law
+Individuals who need information, advice and support on discrimination and human rights issues can contact the Equality Advisory and Support Service.

 Last updated: 09 Jun 2022